 Image Credit: Dan Gold

-Recycling is only one way to live a greener, more sustainable lifestyle, and it's by no means the best one.
+Recycling is only one of the ways to live a greener, more sustainable lifestyle, and it's also by no means the best one.

 We are encouraged to recycle everything that we no longer need, yet there are two more important actions that we must take before we recycle anything.

-Reduce, reuse, recycle is written in that order because the reducing the amount of resources that we use in our daily life is the first and most important step to living a sustainable lifestyle.
+The phrase Reduce, Reuse, Recycle is written in that order because the reducing the amount of resources that we use in our daily life is the first and most important step to living a sustainable lifestyle.

 Here are ten ways to make your home more eco-friendly, by reducing the amount of electricity, gas and water that you use.
 And a bonus you will also save a lot of money too!